Simon: I’d only gone to a Workshop to support a friend!

 WW Coach: Alice Harvey

 Standing on the scales at my first meeting, I couldn’t believe what I saw.
-I knew I’d been getting bigger and was buying clothes in size XXL, but I’d only gone to the Wellness Workshop to support a friend!
+I knew I’d been getting bigger and was buying clothes in size XXL, but I’d only gone to the WW Workshop to support a friend!
 I was shocked to learn I weighed more than 20st.
-Most people say they need a wake-up call before they join WW, but I had mine at my first Wellness Workshop.
+Most people say they need a wake-up call before they join WW, but I had mine at my first WW Workshop.

 I’ve always been an emotional eater.
 My mum died when I was 15, and that’s when I turned to food for comfort.
 Dad said he didn’t know how to take the pain away, but made sure I felt loved by keeping me fed and warm.
 So for me, food became associated with love.